-The best energy deal for you is not always the cheapest option.
-There are a number of important factors to consider when choosing to switch to a new energy supplier.
+The best energy deal for you may not always be the cheapest option.
+There are a number of important things to consider when choosing what new energy supplier to switch to.

 Switching energy suppliers is one of the easiest ways to save money.
 And with more of us working from home these days, being on the best energy plan for your needs is more important than ever.